DrosophilaGenomeEvolution/TrEMOLO/workflow/README.md

 `docs/decisions/0010-te-genome-resident-annotation.md`.

-This resident annotation is deliberately not merged into the variant-associated `TE_INFOS.bed` or Quarto report.
+This resident annotation is deliberately not merged into the variant-associated `TE_INFOS.bed`.
+When both `TE_GENOME` and `REPORT` are enabled, its audited tables feed a separate resident-catalog section in the Quarto report.

 Insertion and deletion branches are independent.
 A sample with no qualifying SV, no sequence in one category, or no BLAST hit now produces canonical empty